UPDATE: Due to current restrictions, lunches are not available.

 Please note that as we are a ‘nut-aware camp,’ we do not allow any food items with nuts.

 We understand that childcare plans may change.
 Camp Beaumont want to be as flexible as possible for every customer.
-If you need to switch your dates and we still have space at the camp on the dates you'd like to move to, we can make these changes free of charge.
+If you need to switch your dates and we still have space at the camp on the dates you’d like to move to, we can make these changes free of charge.
 Please note however, changes can only be made if at least 10 working days before your child is due to attend.
-You cannot make alterations to bookings online, you can either call us on +852 6549 8602 or email us at email@example.com.
+You cannot make alterations to bookings online, so please email us at email@example.com.
 Please see our Terms & Conditions for full details.

 If you have made your booking online you will receive a summarised confirmation email to the email address you provided when making your booking.
 Within 24 hours* of making the booking you will receive full confirmation. *Please allow up to 48 hours for your full emailed confirmation for any bookings placed online over the weekend.
 If you do not receive your emailed confirmation, please check your junk folders before contacting us: sometimes they can appear in there.